indrajeetb/WannaSmile/README.md

 It can do the following :

 -  It will disable SMB in your system ( which is enabled by default )
--  It will edit your host file and add google's IP to the **'kill-switch'** ( which means even if the site goes down you wont be affected )
+-  ( OnlineFix ) It will edit your host file and add google's IP to the **'kill-switch'** ( which means even if the site goes down you wont be affected )

-## How to run

-You directly run the .exe file and it will do the magic. ( Run as Administrator ).
-If you don't trust our .exe file then you yourself can compile and run it.

-**Also we are coming up with the version 2.0 of it which will create a local server and change the host files to local server so that even if your system is offline , the ransomeware won't be able to affect you.**

-## Offline fix for WannaCry
-runs a local server and blocks the wannaCry IPs by appending `hosts` file

-### Read instructions for the offline fix [here](https://github.com/indrajeetb/WannaSmile/tree/master/OfflineFix)
+-  ( OfflineFix ) It will create a lightweight local web server and add localhost to **'Kill-switch'**